Hoda183/Smart-Vaccum-Cleaner/README.md

 ![Preview Image](https://github.com/user-attachments/assets/9cf2ec3e-eb46-42fa-8bce-25d9f6d64aed)

 This project demonsterates the use of ROS to build and control an autonomous vacuum cleaner capable of avoiding obstacles dynamically.
-Below is an overview of the ROS nodes and their functionality:
+Below is an overview of the ROS nodes and their functionality

 ## Installation
+<ins>Ros noetic is used in this project</ins>
 1. start the catkin workspace by `catkin_make`
 2. install rosserial

     ```
     sudo apt update
-    sudo apt install ros-<ros-distro>-rosserial
+    sudo apt install ros-noetic-rosserial
-    sudo apt install ros-<ros-distro>-rosserial-arduino
+    sudo apt install ros-noetic-rosserial-arduino
     ```

 3. install rosbridge